 09 Mar Pollen and Allergy Season: 5 Important Things to Know

 Pollen and allergy season has arrived!
 Although most of us enjoy the spring weather with the joys of outdoor activities, this season also brings more environmental allergens.
-Pollen is one of the most common allergens that trigger a local reaction in humans during this time of the year.
+Pollen is one of the most common allergens that trigger a local human reaction during this time of the year.
 Let’s take a closer look at pollen and how it affects allergy sufferers.

 What is Pollen?

-Pollen is delicate powder-like substance plants produce as part of their reproductive process.
+Pollen is a delicate powder-like substance plants produce as part of their reproductive process.
 The grains contain the plant’s male reproductive cells, which are released into the air and carried by insects or wind to fertilize the female reproductive parts of other plants.
-This is how pollen and allergy season plays a vital role in creating new plant life.
+This is how pollen and allergy season play a vital role in creating new plant life.